jonathan-robertson/amnesia/README.md

 ### Support

-🗪 If you would like support for this mod, please feel free to reach out via [Discord](https://discord.gg/hYa2sNHXya).
+🗪 If you would like support for this mod, please feel free to reach out to me via [Discord](https://discord.gg/hYa2sNHXya) (my username is `kanaverum`).

 ## Features